deeplearning4j/deeplearning4j/restrictedboltzmannmachine.md

 So, RBMs’ nodes form a *symmetrical bipartite graph* where data passes through the visible layer on the left to the hidden layer on the right.

 Symmetrical means that visible node is connected with each hidden node.
-Bipartite means it has two parts, or layers, and the graph is a mathematical term for a structure made of nodes.
+Bipartite means it has two parts, or layers, and the graph is a mathematical term for a web of nodes.

 At each hidden node, each input x is multiplied by its respective weight w.
 That is, a single input x would have three weights here, making 12 weights altogether.
 The weights between two layers will always form a matrix where the rows are equal to the input nodes, and the columns are equal to the output nodes.